These delicious, rich, tasty homemade condensed milk rusks are really easy to make. The perfect rusk to dunk in coffee or tea!

 TIP - if the rusks are browning too quickly in the oven when checking them at the halfway mark, cover them with foil for the rest of the bake.

-Step 7 - Allow the rusk to cool for 10-15 minutes before turning out onto a wire cooling rack to cool completely.
-Once completely cooled, you can carefully tear apart the rusks if starting with balls of dough, or slice the rusk using a serrated knife.
-Place the sliced.
-Place the rusks on a baking sheet, in a single layer, set your oven to a maximum of 110°C/230F (cool oven), preferably with the fan on to dry the rusks out.
+Step 7 - Allow the rusk to cool for 10-15 minutes before turning it out onto a wire cooling rack to cool completely.
+Once completely cooled, slice the rusks using a serrated knife.
+Place the rusks on a baking sheet, in a single layer, and set your oven to a maximum of 110°C/230F (cool oven), preferably with the fan on to dry the rusks out.
 This process can take anywhere from 3 to 6 hours, usually dependent on the thickness of your rusks.

 Step 8 - When the rusks are dry, store them in an airtight container, at room temperature, for up to a month.
 Serve with a hot cup of tea or coffee for dunking.